spencermyoung513/markov-speech-generation/README.md

 I would say about it, I with the Council is why are calm, at peace.
 Much anger there is, Commander.
 ```

+Ok, so maybe we still have some work to do before we convince anyone that this is actually Yoda speaking.
+But this is a good start!
+Hopefully you've been able to see the power of Markov chains through this short demo.